fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

 FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
 These features include chart updates, annotations, trend-lines, and events.

-This article focuses on how you can configure using the React `props` object and `react-fusioncharts` component to:
+This article focuses on how you can configure using the React `props` object to:

 * [Update Chart Data]({% site.baseurl %}/getting-started/react/configure-your-chart-using-react#update-chart-data-1) (using React `Props` object)
 * [Update Chart Attributes]({% site.baseurl %}/getting-started/react/configure-your-chart-using-react#update-chart-attributes-2) (using React `Props` object)